gabrielviol/github-blog/README.md

 - Listing my profile with image, number of followers, name and other information available through the GITHUB API.
 - Listing and filtering of all issues in the repository with a small summary of its content.
 - Single page for each complete post (issue).

+## :fire: Techs and tools

+ ## :bookmark: Layout

+The layout was designed and made available by team [Rocketseat](https://www.rocketseat.com.br/) and is available on [figma](https://www.figma.com/community/file/1138814951106121051) for consultation